rema-git/panoptikum/README.md

 panoptikum
 ==========

-Panoptikum is a tool for cold atoms image analysing
+Panoptikum is a tool for analysing cold atoms images

+2013-14 Reinhardt A.W.
+Maier <rema@zaehlwerk.net>